SysKitTeam/docs-point/reporting/power-bi-reports.md

 ## Power BI Workspaces Report

-The Power BI Workspaces report gives insight into the Power BI workspaces inside of your environment and lets you manage their access.
+The Power BI Workspaces report gives insight into the Power BI workspaces inside of your environment.

 ### Generate Report

 * **Click the Reports tile**; it is located on the SysKit Point home screen.
-* **Select Power BI category in the filter** you can find in the upper left corner.
+* **Select the Power BI category in the filter** you can find in the upper left corner.
 * **Click the Power BI Workspaces report tile** to be redirected to the Selection screen.

 After clicking the **Power BI Workspaces** report tile, the Selection step opens where you can: